Filing a Sexual Misconduct/Title IX Report

 The campus advocate, counselors, health care workers, and SHARE confidential resources are considered confidential sources who are not required to report sexual misconduct but may do so with the permission of the person who disclosed the misconduct.

-What happens to the report?
+What happens to the report once it is is filed?

 The Title IX Coordinator keeps reports private and secure.
 Information in reports is used to monitor potential threats to campus safety and to take steps to promote a safer environment.
 Reports are not formally investigated unless they indicate a pattern, predator, threats, violence, or weapons.